As latest round of U.S.-China talks end, 'significant work' remains

 "The fact that they're still talking - and talking positively about the discussions - suggests they both think they're on the path to a resolution," said Erin Ennis, senior vice president of the U.S.-China Business Council, which represents U.S. firms doing business in China.

-(Reporting by David Lawder, Jason Lange and Chris Prentice in Washington; Writing by David Lawder and Alexandra Alper; Editing by James Dalgleish, Susan Thomas and Leslie Adler)
+(Reporting by David Lawder, Jason Lange and Chris Prentice in Washington; additional reporting by Yawen Chen and Tony Munroe in Beijing; Writing by David Lawder and Alexandra Alper; Editing by James Dalgleish, Susan Thomas, Leslie Adler and Peter Graff)